What Is Insomnia?

 “Insomnia is defined as difficulty falling or staying asleep and can be short-lived or long-term”

 Causes of Insomnia

-Medical conditions: Certain medical conditions can interfere with getting proper shuteye.
+- Medical conditions: Certain medical conditions can interfere with getting proper shuteye.
 For example, COPD, GERD and congestive heart failure can all make it difficult to fall asleep.
-But physical conditions are not the only culprit when it comes to this sleep disorder.
+But physical conditions are not the only culprit.
 Psychological and emotional issues, such as stress, anxiety and depression, can leave you tossing and turning.
 Sleep disorders like Restless Legs Syndrome (RLS) can also lead to difficulty falling asleep.

 - Environmental Factors: Sometimes our environment makes it difficult to fall asleep.
 Most people sleep best in a cool, dark and quiet environment.
 When your bedroom is not conducive to sleep, it can leave you wide awake or cause you to wake several times a night.

 Risk factors for developing insomnia

 It can affect anyone at any time in their life.
 But certain factors may increase your risk.
 For example, women are more likely than men to develop the sleep disorder.2

 According to the Mayo Clinic, people over the age of 60 are also at a higher risk, possibly due to changes in sleep patterns as you age.
 Having an irregular sleep schedule is also a risk factor.
 For instance, if you go to bed at all different times or work different shifts, which disrupts your regular sleep hours, it can increase your chance of developing the sleep disorder.

 The severity of symptoms may also vary.
 The sleep disorder can have an accumulative effect, which means the longer it goes on, the more severe symptoms may be.
 For instance, not getting a good night’s rest may leave you a little tired the next day.
 But if you don’t sleep well for a week or a month, you might feel the effects of sleep deprivation more severely.3